 Laura Staudacher, MPA

 Laura Staudacher received an Associate in Art from Mott Community College, her B.S. in Business Management from the University of Phoenix, and her Master of Public Administration from the Horace H. Rackham School of Graduate Studies at the University of Michigan-Flint.
 She joined the university community in 2001 as an Administrative Assistant at the Ginsberg Center for Community Service and Learning at the UM-Ann Arbor campus.
-She joined the UM-Flint staff in 2007 and has been working for the Honors Program since 2010.
+She joined the UM-Flint staff in 2007 as support for the 2009 Self-Study for Reaccreditation, and has been working for the Honors Program since 2010.

 She moved to Flint from Swartz Creek in 2014, and served as Fairfield Village Neighborhood Council President from 2015-2017.
 Laura enjoys drawing, knitting, crocheting, glass mosaics, and a variety of other forms of artwork.
 She is also an avid DIY'er.